U.N. Security Council condemns North Korea launch, weighs response

 A statement issued by his office said the launch was "a clear violation of Security Council resolution 1874, in which the Council demanded that the DPRK not conduct any launch using ballistic-missile technology."

-The statement said Ban had urged North Korea's leaders not to launch a missile but "instead to build confidence with its neighbours while taking steps to improve the lives of its people."
+The statement said Ban had urged North Korea's leaders not to launch a missile but "instead to build confidence with its neighbors while taking steps to improve the lives of its people."

 "The Secretary-General is concerned about the negative consequences that this provocative act may have on peace and stability in the region," the statement said, adding that Ban was in touch with "concerned" governments.